ofabricio/jsqt/README.md

 (sort desc key)
 ```

-The `key` argument is for sorting an array of objects by a key.
+`key` is for sorting an array of objects by a key.

 Use `desc` to sort descending.